CERTCC/Vultron/docs/adr/0004-use-factory-methods-for-common-bt-node-types.md

 ## Decision Drivers

-* We want to be able to create these nodes in a consistent way
-* Preserve future flexibility to change the underlying BT node implementation without having to change the code that creates them
+- We want to be able to create these nodes in a consistent way -Preserve future flexibility to change the underlying BT node implementation without having to change the code that creates them

 ## Considered Options

-* No factory methods, directly subclass the BT node types
+- No factory methods, directly subclass the BT node types
-* Use factory methods
+- Use factory methods

 ## Decision Outcome